 If you’re interested in working in law in the state of Florida, then you should know that the job outlook is quite promising.
 Florida is known for having a high population of immigrants.
-Whether they are here on a student visa or with intentions of living permanently in the United States, immigration lawyers are in high demand, and that’s just one of the areas of practice within the legal profession!
+Whether they are here on a student visa or with intentions of living permanently in the United States.
+The Bureau of Labor Statistics has good news for you: the outlook for American paralegals is expected to improve by 15 percent from now until the year 2026, which means that available jobs within what is considered a rather lucrative field will expand at a faster rate than many others.
+Immigration lawyers are in high demand, and that’s just one of the areas of practice within the legal profession!

 With law firms and private practices doing their best to streamline their operations, more paralegals are in demand because their salary costs less than taking on another partner.
 Plus, paralegals can serve multiple roles of a legal assistant and secretary.

 Law firms hiring more paralegals have also proven to be a major benefit for their clients.
 Since billing is typically by the hour, client billing will be far more affordable with a paralegal on the team over another attorney.
 Clients are no longer gravitating towards Big Law firms such as Skadden, Jones Day, Greenberg Taurig, and DLA Piper as frequently as they used to, and this has a lot to do with sticker shock; these are firms that employ hundreds of attorneys, and this means that payroll costs are often passed onto clients.

 Simply stated, attorney’s rates are higher.
 This will result in a satisfied client who will more likely return for legal services.